tidesdb/tidesdb/CONTRIBUTING.md

 All contributions must include a "Signed-off-by" line in the commit message.
 This certifies that you agree to the Developer Certificate of Origin (see [Developer Certificate of Origin (DCO)](DCO) file for the full text).

-**Note:** DCO sign-off is automatically checked by the [DCO bot](https://github.com/apps/dco) on all pull requests.
+DCO sign-off is automatically checked by the [DCO bot](https://github.com/apps/dco) on all pull requests.
 The bot will show a status check that must pass before your PR can be merged.
 Pull requests with commits missing sign-off will be blocked until all commits are signed off.

 To sign off your commits, use the `-s` or `--signoff` flag: